faiyted/Project-Cardiac-Disease/README.md

 # Analysis will be on:

-** Does age relate to cardiac failure?
+** Does age relate to heart failure?

 ** Does biological sex play a factor in heart failure?